Kotti/kotti_navigation/README.md

 - List
 - Pills
 - Tabs
-  > These define the bootstrap classes that are used to render the navigation.
+  - These define the bootstrap classes that are used to render the navigation.
 It is recommended to only use one of them.
 - Stacked
-  > This makes your navigation stackable.
+  - This makes your navigation stackable.
 Refer to the [bootstrap documentation](http://getbootstrap.com/components/#nav) for more information.
 - Open all
-  > This will be open all of your menu points no matter where your context is.
+  - This will be open all of your menu points no matter where your context is.
 This is useful if you plan to set up a menu via css or javascript, because all items in the site hierarchy are always included.
 - With Dropdowns
-  > tbd
+  - Add a dropdown to tree or items display type. *experimental*
 - Show Menu
-  > tbd
+  - Add a dropdown to tree or items display type. *experimental*
 - Include Root
-  > Indicate if the root object will be included on the top of the navigation and so an item showing the title of the root of the site is inserted as the first item for the display choices.
+  - Indicate if the root object will be included on the top of the navigation and so an item showing the title of the root of the site is inserted as the first item for the display choices.
 - Show hidden while logged in
-  > With this option enabled items that are not included in the navigation for the user of the website are shown to the editor or admin.
+  - With this option enabled items that are not included in the navigation for the user of the website are shown to the editor or admin.

+### Label

+The label is optional, but can provide clarification in some nav display cases.
+It is positioned within the display in different ways, depending on display type.
+In a tree-type display (one of the "stacked" display choices), it is at the top of the display.
+The label is optional, but can provide clarification in some nav display cases.
+It is positioned within the display in different ways, depending on display type.

+The current context will be indicated by the highlighting of the context menu item in the indented display.
+This is normally adequate.
+However, for extra clarity, or for some special reason, you may want to include the current context in the label, in a phrase such as "Current item: context", where the word ``context`` would be replaced by the actual context.title.
+To do this, include the actual word ``context`` in the label text, so `<context>` would become ${'<' + context.title '>'} in the template code.

 ### Include Content Types